mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 routes for our application.
 So if we have a request for let's say *(req.url === '/api/courses')*, this is how we're going to respond to the client *{ res.write(JSON.stringify([1, 2, 3])); }*.
 Now, while this approach certainly works, it's not very maintainable, because as we define more routes for our application, we need to add more *if* blocks in the callback function.
 So that's when a framework comes into the picture.

 A framework gives our application a proper structure, so we can easily add more routes, while keeping our application code maintainable.
 There are various frameworks out there for building web applications and web servers on top of Node.
 The most popular one is *Express*.
 So if you head over to *npmjs.com*, and search for express.
 So back in the terminal, let's create a folder and call it *express-demo*.
 Let's run *npm init* with *--yes* flag inside the folder.
 So now, we have a package.json file and finally we can install express.
 In the next lecture I'm going to show you how to build your first web server using express.

+> A framework gives our application a proper structure, so we can easily add more routes, while keeping our application code maintainable.
+There are various frameworks out there for building web applications and web servers on top of Node.
+The most popular one is *Express*.

 ## 4 - Building Your First Web Server